-Luxury In China: K-Pop Non-Stop By K magazine
+Luxury In China: K-Pop Non-Stop

 Between K-pop music and many TV series over the years, Korean culture has been wildly successful in China, representing an ‘‘acceptable’’ and aspirational form of western culture.
 Laurence Lim Dally, founder of the Hong Kong-based marketing consultancy Cherry Blossoms, talks to K magazine about the Korean craze….